broncoracing/CAN_Bootloader/README.md

 ...
 ```
 ## Protocol
+The bootloader communicates over the CAN bus at a rate of 500kBaud.
+This must match the baud rate of the application so that the flasher script can send a message to the application to reset.

 ### The bootloader implements 4 commands:

     Write page buffer (BL_CMD_WRITE_BUF) is used to fill the bootloader's page buffer (in RAM) with data